 Whenever you serve Ahi Tuna rare, make sure to use “sushi-grade” tuna.
 My favorite?
 Look for Saku Tuna.

 Ahi tuna or yellowfin tuna, also known as saku tuna, is commonly used to make sushi.
 Suku means “block” and it is typically a block of boneless, skinless, frozen, vacuum-packed yellowfin tuna.

-Flash freezing the tuna kills any harmful bacteria, making it very safe to eat.
-Yes, of course, you can also use fresh ahi tuna, if you trust your source, or live close to where it is caught.
+Flash-freezing tuna kills any harmful bacteria, making it very safe to eat.
+Yes, of course, you can also use fresh ahi tuna if you trust your source or live close to where it is caught.
 We used Saku Tuna in our catering business and never had a problem.

 Where to get Saku Tuna?

-- If your grocery store makes sushi in-house, then they very likely have Saku tuna- just ask if you can buy a block.
-Locally I purchase it at Huckleberries from the Sushi Department.
+- If your grocery store makes sushi in-house, they likely have Saku tuna- just ask if you can buy a block.
+Locally, I purchase it at Huckleberries from the Sushi Department.

 - Purchase from a Sushi Restaurant.
-More than not they are happy to sell a block of frozen Saku Tuna.
+They are usually very happy to sell a block of frozen Saku Tuna.